-Most of our short-term placements last two weeks and give you the opportunity to join a team of professionals working on a specific project in one our partner countries.
-You can volunteer with Vision Aid Overseas if you are:
+Vision Aid Overseas placements last two weeks and give you the opportunity to join a team working on a specific project in one of our partner countries.

 We will make sure we place you on a programme suitable to your experience.